SHORT VERSION: 55 Reasons Parents Choose to Release Their Infants Lip Ties

 Loss of sleep of parent due to constant feeding and infant cry

-Pain to mother due to infant biting/clamping/compression
+Pain to mother due to infant biting/clamping/compression of nipples

 Infection of breast tissue secondary to skin damage by biting baby